AP source: Patriots completing 1-year deal to re-sign Newton - WTMJ

 The one-year deal is worth close to $14 million, the person said, speaking on the condition of anonymity because new signings can’t be announced until the league year begins Wednesday.
 The deal was first reported by The Boston Globe.

-With the new pact, the Patriots bring back the 2015 NFL Most Valuable Player after an up-and-down 2020 season in which he missed time after contracting COVID-19 and struggled to lead the offense as he tried to fill the void created by Tom Brady’s departure to join the Tampa Bay Buccaneers.
+With the new pact, the Patriots bring back the 2015 NFL Most Valuable Player after an up-and-down 2020 season.
+He missed time after contracting COVID-19 and struggled to lead the offense as he tried to fill the void created by Tom Brady’s departure to join the Tampa Bay Buccaneers.

 The Patriots finished 7-9, missing the postseason for the first time since 2008 when Brady sustained a season-ending knee injury in the opener.